awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ------
 #### [ Unregistered Devices \(10\) ]

-For devices not registered as things in the registry, the following policy grants permission to connect to using client ID `client1` and to subscribe to the topic `my/topic`:
+For devices not registered as things in the AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core using client ID `client1` and to subscribe to the topic `my/topic`:

 ```
 {